I keep getting weather questions in my Savannah Facebook group, so I figured it was about time to do a “Savannah weather by month” rundown.

 What’s Blooming in Savannah in May:

-May is Confederate jasmine and Southern magnolias month, which means the city smells heavenly!
+May has traditionally been jasmine and Southern magnolias month, which means the city smells heavenly!

 Errr…or as nice as Savannah can smell.

-The blooms help mask the ever-present scent of weed, trash, and the nearby paper mill that waft through many parts of downtown.
+The blooms help mask the ever-present scent of weed and the nearby paper mill that waft through many parts of downtown.

 The Southern live oaks are green during May, and the ever-present Spanish moss can be found in the trees year-round.